 You may be eligible for a scholarship to Study Abroad with St. Petersburg College.
-The deadline for this scholarship varies per program.
-Click here to view the qualifications, deadlines, and to apply now!
+The deadline for this scholarship has now passed.

 - SPC Foundation 2021-2022 Scholarship – Deadline Nov.
 19.

 SPC students can apply for the Foundation Study Abroad Scholarship.

 The SPC Honors Program provides additional funding for honors scholars who plan to Study Abroad through the SPC Study Abroad programs.
 SPC Students (SPC honors student in good academic standing with the Honors Program or Honors Societies such as honors courses, interdisciplinary studies, PTK society, or Golden Key International Society) can apply for the Honors Program Study Abroad Scholarship.
-Click here to apply.
 The deadline for this scholarship has now passed.

 - Bachelor’s Degree Scholarship – Deadline Nov.
 19.

 If you are a bachelor’s degree student at SPC, you may be eligible for a scholarship towards the cost of one of our Study Abroad programs.
 Apply Here! *Not applicable to Virtual Abroad